Type-Delta/Vitrum/devnote.md

 - [?] add log files
 - [ ] implement writing of config file
 - [x] implement editor state
-- [!] reorganize items in the CustomSelect's dropdown menu back to its original order after its `selectedInputElement.value` is empty
+- [x] reorganize items in the CustomSelect's dropdown menu back to its original order after its `selectedInputElement.value` is empty